Mify: 1974-1975: Lyudi Levenshteina

-1975-1979: Yuri Il'chenko, Mashina Vremeni, and Voskreseniye
+1975-1979: Yuri Ilchenko, Mashina Vremeni, and Voskreseniye

-Yuri Il'chenko returned to the group in the autumn of 1975.
+Yuri Ilchenko returned to the group in the autumn of 1975.
 Mify adopted a jazz-rock sound, introducing a brass section with Oleg Kuvaitsev and Albert Rachkin on saxophone, Yuri Gantsev on trumpet, and Viktor Musorov and Valery Zavarin on trombone.
-Sergei Petrov also returned, replacing Mikhail Kordyukov, who had left to join Aquarium.

 In the spring of 1976, Mify participated the competition for amateur ensembles “Spring Key” in the Gaza Palace of Culture and subsequently toured Moscow, without much success.
 At around the same time, Mify gave a concert at the Krupskaya Palace of Culture in Leningrad.
 This concert also marked the debut of the Moscow group Mashina Vremeni on the Leningrad stage, and Mify's set left a strong impression on Andrei Makarevich, the leader of Mashina Vremeni.

 A couple of months later, Mashina Vremeni again visited Leningrad.
-After one concert, Il'chenko decided to join Mashina Vremeni and go back to Moscow with them.
-For eight months, Il'chenko lived in Andrei Makarevich’s apartment and performed with Mashina Vremeni.
+After one concert, Ilchenko decided to join Mashina Vremeni and go back to Moscow with them.
+For eight months, Ilchenko lived in Andrei Makarevich’s apartment and performed with Mashina Vremeni.
 Several of Mify's compositions entered Mashina Vremeni's repertoire.
 In particular, the song “Shock” was later published on the disc Eto bylo tak davno («Это было так давно»).

 During this time, Danilov played with the jazz-rock band Dve Radugi (Две радуги) and Petrov played with Yuri Morozov.
-Barikhnovsky played with his own group in the Leningrad cafe “Surprise”, popular with local music lovers.

-In early 1977, Il'chenko returned to Leningrad with the rest of Mashina Vremeni.
-Il'chenko attempted to organize a new supergroup called Voskreseniye (Воскресение) with members of Mify.
+In early 1977, Ilchenko returned to Leningrad with the rest of Mashina Vremeni.
+Ilchenko attempted to organize a new supergroup called Voskreseniye (Воскресение) with members of Mify.
 However, this group did not last long and disbanded after giving several concerts.
 In the same year, Danilov went to prison on charges of possession and use of drugs, and Mify again dissolved.

-Over the next few years, Il'chenko participated in a variety of projects.
-In 1977, Il'chenko took part in the creation of the Soviet Union's first underground rock magazine Roksi («Рокси»), acting as an editor and journalist.
-When Mashina Vremeni broke up in the following spring, its members Evgeny Margulis and Sergey Kavagoe decided to call Il'chenko again.
-Il'chenko saw this as a chance to resurrect his group Voskreseniye, but due to illness, he was not able to take part in the project.
+Over the next few years, Ilchenko participated in a variety of projects.
+In 1977, Ilchenko took part in the creation of the Soviet Union's first underground rock magazine Roksi («Рокси»), acting as an editor and journalist.
+When Mashina Vremeni broke up in the following spring, its members Evgeny Margulis and Sergey Kavagoe decided to call Ilchenko again.
+Ilchenko saw this as a chance to resurrect his group Voskreseniye, but due to illness, he was not able to take part in the project.
 The former members of Mashina Vremeni thus formed the Moscow group Voskreseniye.
-In 1978 Il'chenko recorded an acoustic album Dozhd («Дождь»), which was included in Roksi's unofficial hit parade.
-At the end of 1979, Il'chenko joined the official pop ensemble Zemlyane («Земляне»), replacing Igor Romanov.
+In 1978 Ilchenko recorded an acoustic album Dozhd («Дождь»), which was included in Roksi's unofficial hit parade.
+At the end of 1979, Ilchenko joined the official pop ensemble Zemlyane («Земляне»), replacing Igor Romanov.
 Ilchenko remained in Zemlyane for a year before moving on to Integral («Интеграл»).